-Hard Anodizing is a well established process suitable for meeting today's demanding quality requirements.
-National and International standards provide a basis for the specification, production and testing of the coating.
-To ensure a satisfactory product it is important that the customer works closely with the Anodizer at the specification stage on:
+Hard Anodizing is a well-established process suitable for meeting today's demanding quality requirements.
+National and International standards provide a basis for the specification, production, and testing of the coating.
+To ensure a satisfactory product it is important that the customer works closely with the Anodized at the specification stage on:

-All members of the IHAA have chemical and physical testing facilities which will ensure compliance with MIL, ISO and numerous other standards.
+All members of the IHAA have chemical and physical testing facilities that will ensure compliance with MIL, ISO, and numerous other standards.